tamara-arnott/CVNP2646-CourseWork/README.md

 **Instructor:** McFlyATCC99

 ## About This Course
-This course teaches Python programming fundamentals with a focus on cybersecurity applications.
+This course teaches Python programming fundamentals with a focus on cybersecurity.

 ## Repository Contents
 - Week 1: Development environment setup